elyseeFR/iplayer/README.md

 iplayer
 =======

-The free interactive HTML5 player
+The free interactive HTML5 player.

+To see a fully working exemple: http://videos.elysee.fr/jep2014/index.html

 Information
 --------------------------------------